ouster-lidar/ouster-sdk/README.md

-# OS1 Example Code
+# Ouster Example Code
-Sample code for connecting to and configuring the OS1, reading and visualizing data, and interfacing with ROS.
+Sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.

 See the `README.md` in each subdirectory for details.

 ## Contents
-* [ouster_client/](ouster_client/README.md) contains an example C++ client for the OS1 sensor
+* [ouster_client/](ouster_client/README.md) contains an example C++ client for ouster sensors
-* [ouster_viz/](ouster_viz/README.md) contains a visualizer for the OS1 sensor
+* [ouster_viz/](ouster_viz/README.md) contains a basic visualizer ouster sensors
 * [ouster_ros/](ouster_ros/README.md) contains example ROS nodes for publishing point cloud messages

 ## Sample Data